 The Black History Commission of Arkansas is a board of the Arkansas State Archives, a division of the Department of Arkansas Heritage.
 The commission seeks to raise awareness of the contributions and impact black Arkansans have had on the state’s history.

-For more information about the event or commission, visit or contact Tatyana Oyinloye, African American program coordinator, at 501-682-6892 or
+For more information about commission, visit or contact Tatyana Oyinloye, African American program coordinator, at 501-682-6892 or